-Standards Development Process: The standards writing process began with an analysis of old Colorado standards compared to national and international benchmarks and educational research appropriate for each content area.
-Content specific reports are available on our website.
+The standards writing process began with an analysis of old Colorado standards compared to national and international benchmarks and educational research appropriate for each content area.
+Content specific reports were made available on the CDE website throughout the development, transition and implementation processes.
 Reference of the benchmarking states and nations used as well as other resources and research can be found within the introduction of each of the Colorado Academic Standards documents.

 Using the research provided, over 250 Colorado education and business professionals and parents participated on standards development subcommittees to write Colorado’s new academic standards.
-The names of the subcommittee members are also included in the standards documents.
+The names of the subcommittee members are also included in the introductory material within the standards documents.